rafgraph/react-simplemark/README.md

 };
 ```

+#### `containerRef: function`
+- Not required, but if provided it will be passed down as `ref={containerRef}` to the simplemark container element.

 #### `...rest`
-- All other props will be passed down to the markdown container element, e.g. `className`, `style`, etc...
+- All other props will be passed down to the simplemark container element, e.g. `className`, `style`, etc...
 - For example `<Simplemark as="section" className="simplemark-container"># Some Heading</Simplemark>` will render on the page as `<section class="simplemark-container"><h1>Some Heading</h1><section/>`